Max, heart transplant recipient and campaigner

 In 2018 the government announced that the law around organ donation would be changing and would be commonly referred to as Max’s Law, in recognition of all the campaigning Max and his family have done.

 Max announced he wanted Keira’s name to be added.
-The Bill received Royal Assent on 15 March 2019 and Max and Keira’s Law will be enacted in England in Spring 2020.
+The Bill received Royal Assent on 15 March 2019 and Max and Keira’s Law will be enacted in England from 20 May 2020.

 Keira was nine when she tragically died in a road accident.
 Her donation was the inspiration behind Max and Keira's Law.